 Students in this concentration will:

 Click here for a list of concentration requirements.
 See the IR website for more information about the concentration and the declaration process.
 Track and Concentration advisors' office hours and an online appointment scheduler are available here.
-For more information about this concentration, please visit the department's website.

 All concentrators must conduct a capstone project in their senior year.
 The capstone can take one of three forms: a two-semester honors thesis on a pressing global problem, an internationally focused research paper for an IR-approved seminar, or a directed research paper (independent study) on an international theme.
 See the IR program website for additional capstone information.